erf/elite/README.md

 # elite

-A tiny JavaScript library for building HTML elements declaratively.
+A tiny JavaScript library for building HTML declaratively.

 # API